powersync-ja/self-host-demo/demos/nodejs-mongodb/README.md

-# JavaScript PowerSync + Postgres Self Hosted Demo
+# JavaScript PowerSync + MongoDB Self Hosted Demo

-This demo contains a NodeJS + Postgres backend and React frontend which are linked to a self hosted PowerSync instance.
+This demo contains a NodeJS + MongoDB backend and React frontend which are linked to a self hosted PowerSync instance.

 Backend code can be found [here](https://github.com/powersync-ja/powersync-nodejs-backend-todolist-demo)